vidixha/gcp-rag/README.md

-# RAG API Assignment

-This project implements a decoupled RAG (Retrieval-Augmented Generation) system on Google Cloud Platform.
+# This project implements a decoupled RAG (Retrieval-Augmented Generation) system on Google Cloud Platform.

 ## Architecture
 1.  **API (`rag-api`)**: A FastAPI application with two endpoints: